nelscity/NowCity/index.md

 A line of inquiry focused on **long-term urbanism** with a mixture of speculative design and a concern for future generations.
 ## Topics
 These topics are roughly ordered by higher level goal setting to more applied practical matters.
-- [Entropy max](Entropy%20max): A framework for thinking about long-term goals
+- [Max entropy](Max%20entropy.md): Framework for thinking about long-term goals
+- [A world to design for](A%20world%20to%20design%20for.md): Broad vision for community development
-- [SLR max](SLR%20max): Urban design for the maximum extent of sea level rise
+- [Max SLR](Max%20SLR.md): Urban design for the maximum extent of sea level rise
 - [Organized migration](Organized%20migration): Moving billions of people away from extreme heat at the equator to newly arable land
 - Post placebased solutions: What happens to cities when place is replaced by movement
 - [Smart urbanism](Smart%20urbanism): City-technology interfaces, privacy, trust, and ecology